-Applications for main Town Centre uses should be located in the Town Centre, then in edge-of-centre locations and only if suitable sites are not available will out-of-centre sites be considered.
-When considering edge-of-centre and out-of-centre sites, preference will be given to accessible sites that are well connected (preferably by multi-modal means) to the town centre.
+Applications for main town centre uses should be located in the Town Centre, then in edge-of-centre locations and only if suitable sites are not available will out-of-centre sites be considered.
+When considering edge-of-centre and out-of-centre sites, preference will be given to accessible sites that are well connected (preferably by multi-modal means) to the Town Centre.

-An impact assessment will be required for proposals for main town centre uses outside the Town Centre which exceed the following floorspace thresholds:
+An impact assessment will be required for any proposals in excess of 300m2 for main town centre uses outside the Town Centre.
+This should include an assessment of: